cyverse-vice/ml-workspace/README.md

 # Instructions

-## Run Docker locally or on a Virtual Machine
+## Run Docker container locally or on a Virtual Machine

 To run ml-tooling, you must first `pull` from DockerHub, or activate a [CyVerse Account](https://user.cyverse.org/services/mine) and launch in the Discovery Environment VICE.